DRIVING UNDER THE INFLUENCE (DUI)

 A Third Offense DUI committed within seven years of the first and second offenses may be prosecuted as a Category B Felony in Nevada.
 That is punishable by a possible prison sentence of one to six years in the custody of the Department of Corrections and a fine ranging from $2,000 to $5,000.
 If a death or substantial bodily harm is caused during any DUI, that is also a felony, punishable by a prison sentence ranging from 2 to 20 years, with no probation allowed.
 Those are prosecuted by the Washoe County District Attorney and adjudicated by the Second Judicial District Court, not the Reno Municipal Court.

 Loss of Driving Privileges

-The DMV can take away one’s Driver License for 90 days upon conviction of a First Offense DUI, or for one year upon conviction of a Second Offense DUI.
-A Third Offense Felony DUI results in a 3-year loss of driving privileges.
+The DMV can revoke one’s Driver License for 90 days upon conviction of a First Offense DUI, or for one year upon conviction of a Second Offense DUI.
+A Third Offense Felony DUI results in a 3-year revocation of driving privileges.
 That is done in separate administrative proceedings and is not a decision made by Reno Municipal Court.
-A person who drives on a suspended or revoked license faces severe fines, and if the license was lost due to a DUI, could also face a mandatory 30 days jail or 60 days House Arrest and a fine of $500 to $1,000.
-The license then is suspended for an additional year, as well.
-To get one’s license again, the driver must pay DMV a reinstatement fee, take tests again, and provide proof of insurance for three consecutive years.
+A person who drives on a suspended or revoked license faces severe fines, and if the license was revoked due to a DUI, could also face a mandatory 30 days jail or 60 days House Arrest and a fine of $500 to $1,000.
+The license then is revoked for an additional year, as well.
+To reinstate one’s license again, the driver must pay DMV a reinstatement fee, take tests again, and provide proof of insurance for three consecutive years (SR22).